vanjacksing/SelfDriving/Project2_TrafficSigns/writeup_template.md

-####2.
+#### 2. Architecture considerations
 One of the main considerations i used in this project were multi-scale features.
 I tool this idea from [here](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)

 My final model consisted of the following layers: